RadkaSt/AirPollutionDataAnalysisR/README.md

 # Air Pollution Data Analysis in R
-Programming assignment 1 in the course of R programming from Johns Hopkins University
+Programming assignment 1 in the course of R programming from Johns Hopkins University taught by Roger D. Peng

 This repository contains R functions for analyzing air pollution data.
 The functions are designed to work with datasets containing measurements of pollutants such as sulfate and nitrate from various monitoring stations.
 Below is a description of the functions included in this repository:
 Functions